biotaphy/biotaphy.github.io/index.md

 spatial statistics, MCPA results, and annotated phylogenetic trees.
 Visualization tools are embedded in the packages, including a tree navigator, statistical visualizations, heat maps, and correlation graphs (Fig. 2).
-The Results Package simultaneously presents a phylogenetic tree browser, a geographical map of site diversity, and a scatter plot of site or species statistics.
-Brushing data in one highlights the same data in the linked windows, enabling visual exploration of species diversity patterns across evolutionary, ecological, and statistical dimensions.
+The Results Package includes a phylogenetic tree browser, a geographical map of site diversity, and a scatter plot of various site-based or species-based statistics.
+Brushing data in one window highlights the same data points in linked displays, enabling visual exploration of species diversity patterns across evolutionary, ecological, and statistical dimensions.

 <p align="center">